Whoaa512/starred/README.md

 ## Swift

+- [steipete/Commander](https://github.com/steipete/Commander) - A Swifty take on Commander.js and alternative to Swift's ArgumentParser.
+- [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.
 - [steipete/Trimmy](https://github.com/steipete/Trimmy) - "Paste once, run once." — Trimmy flattens those multi-line shell snippets you copy so they actually paste and run.
 - [steipete/Tachikoma](https://github.com/steipete/Tachikoma) - One interface, every AI model.
 A Swift SDK to interface with AI providers.
 - [steipete/AXorcist](https://github.com/steipete/AXorcist) - AXorcist • Swift wrapper for macOS Accessibility—chainable, fuzzy-matched queries that read, click, and inspect any UI.
 The power of Swift compels your UI to obey!